Social Media Strategy: 5 Takeaways to Get it Right

 2. Getting a firm idea about your target audience

 Our team loves social media, and it’s something that we like to have a lot of fun with one of our brands.
 However, we also have a supply chain brand, and we have to be frank with you, that brand is a lot more serious.
 For our marketing services, we engage people on Facebook, Instagram, and Pinterest.
-However, for our supply chain brand, we understand that the audience is not in those places.
-So, we take a different marketing approach and social media strategy for that brand.
+However, for our partner brands, we understand that the audience is not in those places.
+So, we take a different marketing approach and social media strategy when working with others.

 Remember, understanding your target audience is vital for your sales or fundraising.
 And, knowing where your target audience is on social, is also crucial for your social strategy.
 Back to our example, if we had our supply chain brand on Facebook, we wouldn’t get any engagement.
 However, Facebook is where we can have quirky fun for our marketing group.
 Also, we know that women outnumber men on Pinterest, and LinkedIn is great for industry-specific content.
 A great idea that you should try is developing an audience persona.
 By doing so, you create a much clearer idea and picture of your audience.